jhu-information-security-institute/infrastructure/networking/UbuntuServerX86-64/infrastructureVm-README.md

     ```
 * Start Ubuntu server DHCP Docker container as described on [dhcpsvr](https://github.com/jhu-information-security-institute/NwSec/tree/master/applications/dhcpsvr)
 * Start Ubuntu server DNS Docker container as described on [dnssvr](https://github.com/jhu-information-security-institute/NwSec/tree/master/applications/dnssvr)
-* Use `ip address show` to query the ethernet mac addresses the VMNet1 virtual network adapters on UbuntuX86-64-infrastructure
+* Use `ip link show` to query the ethernet mac addresses the VMNet1 virtual network adapters on UbuntuX86-64-infrastructure
 * Update `/etc/dhcp/dhcpd.conf` in the dhcpsvr project based on your ethernet mac addresses from above
 * Reload and restart isc-dhcp-server in your container
 * Shutdown UbuntuServerX86-64-infrastructure and take a snapshot